 I believe a Chocolate Angel Food Cake has an interesting look; kind of natural, less perfect if you like.
 You can eat a big slice of this cake with less worries about your waistline, while enjoying the flavors of chocolate.

 Preparing this Chocolate Angel Food Cake is a matter of mixing.
 All ingredients can be used the way the come, except for the egg whites.
-The need a lot of work, a lot of mixing and if you do that right, your angel food cake will come out OK.
+They need work, a lot of mixing and if you do that right, your angel food cake will come out OK.
 Whipping egg whites is not big deal, just make sure you work with clean utensils; bowl, and beaters.
 Egg whites are sensitive to grease and will not become the stiff peaks you’re seeking.

 Once the noisy part (beating of egg whites) of the cake preparation is done, you’ll fold the dry ingredients, bake and you’re done.
 Make the sauce and add a little depth to the chocolate flavor.